Father of Colorado movie gunman pleads with jury for his life

 Defence attorneys are now calling witnesses in hopes they can prove mitigating factors outweigh the aggravating ones.

-(Reporting by Keith Coffman; Writing by Daniel Wallis; Editing by David Gregorio and Cynthia Osterman)
+(Reporting by Keith Coffman; Writing by Daniel Wallis; Editing by David Gregorio)